Diagnostic Molecular Scientist

 Most positions for diagnostic molecular scientists require at least a bachelor’s degree.
 This takes four to five years of full-time study.
 Some candidates may also have a master’s degree, and some have PhDs.
 Completing a master’s usually takes two years, while a PhD takes another two to three years.

-Additionally, many employers in the field also require candidates to have at least a year of work experience in a laboratory.
-Finally, a few states require diagnostic molecular scientists to be licensed, while some prefer to hire diagnostic molecular scientists who have achieved professional certification, which can add extra time to the expected career pathway.
+Additionally, many employers in the field require candidates to have at least one year of work experience in a laboratory.
+Finally, a few states require diagnostic molecular scientists to be licensed, while some prefer to hire those who have achieved professional certification, which can add extra time to the expected career pathway.

 How To Become a Diagnostic Molecular Scientist – Step-by-Step Guide